6 Ways AI Is Disrupting the Real Estate Industry

 Preferences and details matter.
 With more people living a transient and mobile lifestyle; subletting and roommate matching has been increasing steadily each year in major metro markets.
 Boston in particular has seen a rise in subletting and roommate matching including flexible subletting leases.
 AI can be used to pattern compatibility factors and increase the amount of units shown to prospective roommate and rooms for rent matches.
 Real estate agents can focus more time on gathering keys, opening doors and setting appointments so that groups can come together and commissions generated.

 Chatbot technology makes it possible for potential homebuyers to interact with the business through a chat interface.
-Chatbot technology has been known to make even visual interactions possible.
+This technology has been known to make even visual interactions possible.
 Bots could handle marketing outreach and allow the agents to follow up with qualified leads and other outreach processes.
-Bots in the real estate industry are used to in virtual tours, leasing terms, and other queries.
+The real estate industry uses bots for virtual tours, leasing terms, and other queries.

 The rise of AI in the real estate industry will not be the death of human input.
 Instead, it will make the process smoother.
 The delegation of tasks to machines will bring about a more dedicated level of service when the process gets to the human stage.